wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 **Method 2: Manual Entry**
 - If you know your heart rate (from a fitness tracker, etc.), you can enter it directly

+**Method 3: Camera Measurement** (Android Chrome only)
+- Use your phone's camera and flash to detect pulse through your fingertip
+- Place your finger over the camera lens and flash
+- Hold still for 10 seconds while the app detects your pulse

-**Pulse Quality Selection**:
+**Pulse Quality Selection** (Optional - for TCM practitioners):
-After entering your BPM, you'll be asked to identify your pulse quality:
+After entering your BPM, you can identify your pulse quality:
 - **Slippery (滑)**: Feels smooth and flowing
 - **Wiry (弦)**: Feels tight, like a guitar string
 - **Thready (细)**: Feels thin and weak